alexhernandezgarcia/alexhernandezgarcia.github.io/teaching/mlprojects/projects/instructions-presentations-report.md

 * Team members
 * Abstract
 * Introduction: context, motivation and summary of the work.
+* Literature review
 * Methods
 * Results
 * Conclusions
 * Contributions of each team member
 * References

 Whilst this structure is recommended, feel free to modify it if you have a good reason for it.
 Although the report may resemble a scientific publication, an important difference should be observed: **you are welcome and encouraged to include methods and results that _did not work_ as you had expected**, if they were a significant part of your work and/or you think we can learn from them.

+As you may see, the different parts closely match the deliverables that you have worked on during the course.
+Insofar as you produced near-final versions of the parts for the intermediate deliverables, you are welcome to reuse them for the final report.

 ### Format and template